ae-g-i-s/xmppmx/DESIGN.md

 DETAILED BEHAVIOUR
 =====
 This section describes the behaviour of each part in detail.
 Since this is the most natural way to describe Erlang apps, this description mostly consists of reactions to incoming messages.
-Note that log messages are not
+Note that calls to write log messages are not explicitly documented here; these will be added in the actual implementation.

 Supervisor
 -----
  * Startup
+  * Launches the Logger process
   * Launches a Storage process
-  * Lanuches a Configuration process
+  * Launches a Configuration process
   * Calls Configuration !
 GetConfiguration to retrieve the configuration for all Component instances that shall be started (in general, one transport shall be started for each foreign domain)
  * Configure
   * Launches a Configuration instance with the given data